speakeasy-api/speakeasy-typescript-sdk/README.md

 });
 ```

 Note: This is not required, but is highly recommended.
-By setting a customer ID you can easily associate requests with your customers/users in the Speakeasy Dashboard, powering filters in the Request Viewer [(Coming soon)](https://docs.speakeasyapi.dev/speakeasy-user-guide/request-viewer-coming-soon).
+By setting a customer ID you can easily associate requests with your customers/users in the Speakeasy Dashboard, powering filters in the [Request Viewer](https://docs.speakeasyapi.dev/speakeasy-user-guide/request-viewer-coming-soon).